amandfernandes/Golang/README-en.md

 This repository contains exercises that I do to study the Go programming language.
 Each topic is organized in a separate directory, with the following elements:

 ### Repository Structure
-1. **Statements**: Inside each directory, you will find a file called enunciado.md with a detailed description of the exercise.
+1. **Statements**: Inside each directory, you will find a file called `enunciado.md` with a detailed description of the exercise.
 The statements are essential to understand the problem and the requirements.

-2. **Code Solutions**: In addition, there is a directory called solucoes, where you can find my solutions for each exercise.
-Each solution is in a separate file with the .go extension.
+2. **Code Solutions**: In addition, there is a directory called `solucoes`, where you can find my solutions for each exercise.
+Each solution is in a separate file with the `.go` extension.
 These files contain the source code of the solutions I developed.

 ### How to Test the Solutions